OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/04_Prompting_V4.md

 @competencyHighlight(Professional Email Communication)

 @promptCard(Administrative Email Prompt, **Task:** Draft professional communication to parents<br>**Context:** "You are my administrative assistant.
 Write a polite and informative email to parents about our upcoming industry visit to a manufacturing facility.
-Include: Date (November 15); what students should bring (packed lunch/safety glasses/ID); transportation details (school bus departing 8:30 AM) and reassurance about safety protocols.
+Include: Date [November 15]; what students should bring [packed lunch/safety glasses/ID]; transportation details [school bus departing 8:30 AM] and reassurance about safety protocols.
 Tone should be professional but warm, addressing any potential concerns parents might have."<br><br>**Result:** Professional email requiring minimal editing that is saving 30+ minutes of drafting time.)

 @competencyHighlight(Curriculum Planning Support)

 @promptCard(Curriculum Development Prompt, **Complex Task:** "Act as a curriculum consultant.
 Help me design a 4-week unit on 'Industry 4.0 and Smart Manufacturing' for electronics technology students.
-Include: weekly themes, key concepts, hands-on projects, assessment methods, industry connections, and resources.
+Include: weekly themes; key concepts; hands-on projects; assessment methods; industry connections and resources.
 Ensure progression from basic automation concepts to advanced IoT applications.
 Format as a detailed curriculum map with learning outcomes for each week."<br><br>**Outcome:** Comprehensive curriculum framework aligned with industry trends and educational standards.)

 ## Student Engagement Through Prompting